tdrussell/qlora-pipe/README.md

 ## Changelog
 ### 2024-04-07
+Make sure to update requirements!
+Axolotl does some dynamic importing, so things will break in a very hard to diagnose way if you don't have a new dependency that was added.
 - Removed the need for manually specifying cache directories for datasets.
 All dataset processing uses the Huggingface Datasets library and takes advantage of the automatic caching that it provides.
 - Added the ability to specify multiple datasets, with different ways to combine them. __This breaks the old config format for datasets.__ Refer to the example config for what it should look like now.